gbv/coli-ana/README.md

 Optional parameter `complete` with a truthy value enables filtering for completely analyzed numbers.

+The response header `coli-ana-backend` will contain the backend used for the analysis (either "vc_day_srv" or "database").
+If multiple numbers are analyzed, the backend for the last analyzed number in the list is returned.

 ### GET /analyze?member=members

 Returns JSKOS concepts which contain one or more of the specified `member` URIs or notations (seperated by `|`) in their `memberList`.